Ivan-Korolenko/json-with-bigint/README.md

 ✔️ Does not contaminate your global space (unlike monkey-patching solution)

-✔️ You don't have to memorize this library's API, you already know it.
-Just skip the dot, use camelCase and that's it (JSONParse(), JSONStringify())

 ✔️ Can be used in both JavaScript and TypeScript projects (.d.ts file included)

+✔️ Can be used as both ESM and CommonJS module

-✔️ Size: 762 bytes (minified and gzipped)
+✔️ Size: 624 bytes (minified and gzipped)

 ✔️ No dependencies

+✔️ Covered by tests

 ## Getting Started